 Now you know what you want your business to do, it’s time to give it a name!

-As a sole trader, your legal trading name will be your name.
+As a sole proprietor, your legal trading name will be your name.
 However, that doesn’t mean you can’t use a ‘trading as’ name if you want to give your business a catchy, more meaningful name.

 In an ideal world, the name you give your business will be: